-(3) The exercise of the office of a legally qualified judge shall not exclude the exercise of other judicial functions at the national level.
+(3) The exercise of the office of legally qualified judges shall not exclude the exercise of other judicial functions at the national level.

-(4) The exercise of the office of a technically qualified judge who are part-time judges of the Court pursuant to Article 13, paragraph 2, shall not exclude the exercise of other functions provided there is no conflict of interest.
+(4) The exercise of the office of technically qualified judges who are part-time judges of the Court pursuant to Article 13, paragraph 2, shall not exclude the exercise of other functions provided there is no conflict of interest.